 Carriages Cupcake and Coffee Shop was my introduction to Emsworth.

-Situated on the platform at the Emsworth station it is neat, organised and welcoming.
-They also do very good cup cakes.
+On the platform at the Emsworth station it was neat, organised and welcoming.
+Serving their home baked cup cakes.

 But it was the book exchange which captured my interest.

 That and a simple sign, inviting you to simply “take one”.
 Not two for one.
 No donations, no obligation.
 Something that said everything about not only the cafe but the community.
 Values that all too often get lost in the rush to see things through.

 They offer a limited menu but have something for most and are open from around seven in the morning till lunch time.